Eli Broad: Philanthropy and civic engagement

 Eli and Edythe Broad created the Broad Foundations, which include the Eli and Edythe Broad Foundation and the Broad Art Foundation.
 These organizations have assets of $2.5 billion.

-In the same year as its founding in 2010, the Broads signed onto the Giving Pledge, a commitment for wealthy individuals to give at least half of their wealth to charity.
+In 2010, Eli and Edythe Broad signed the Giving Pledge, formalizing their intention to give away 75 percent of their wealth during or after their lifetimes.
 The Broads personally committed to giving 75% of their wealth away.
 As of October 2017, the Broads had given more than $4 billion to support K-12 public schools, advance scientific and medical research, and bring contemporary art to as wide an audience as possible.

 In 2017, Broad announced his retirement from the Eli and Edythe Broad Foundation, passing responsibility to its president, Gerun Riley.
 Broad said he would remain as a trustee of the foundation, and continue to serve on the board of the Broad Museum.
 Broad said he was in good health and felt like it was time to "step back".

+In 2020, Forbes awarded Broad a perfect philanthropy score of 5, the highest possible rating; placing him among an exclusive group of just ten Forbes 400 members, alongside Warren Buffett, George Soros, John Arnold, and others who have each given away at least 20% of their fortune.